 "Alexa, ask Fitbit to whip me into shape."

 OK, so maybe getting toned abs isn't that simple, but Fitbit's latest smartwatch, the Fitbit Versa 2, sports several new features, including Amazon's voice assistant and a premium subscription service aimed at making it easier for you to reach your goals.
-The Versa 2 ($199) also has new sleep features, but will all these be enough to compete against other fitness trackers coming this fall?
-I spent a week with Fitbit's newest flagship smartwatch to find out.
+The Versa 2 ($199) also has new sleep features, making it the best smartwatch for sleep-tracking.

 Fitbit Versa 2 price and release date

-The Fitbit Versa 2 costs $199 (£199) and goes on sale Sept.
-15. It's the same price as the original Versa.
+The Fitbit Versa 2 costs $199 (£199) and is on sale now.
+It's the same price as the original Versa.
 The Versa 2 comes in three colors: Black, Rose Gold and Gray.
 Two special editions, both with a copper rose case, cost $229, but come with a 90-day trial of Fitbit Premium.

 A simpler, refined design